Bankrate Inc. Fair Fund

 FTC v.
 Seed Consulting

-The FTC reached a settlement with Seed Consulting, a company that also used the names Seed Capital and Foundation Funding.
+The Federal Trade Commission (FTC) reached a settlement with Seed Consulting, a company that also used the names Seed Capital and Foundation Funding.
 According to the FTC’s complaint, companies that sold business training and real estate investment programs referred people to Seed Consulting as a source of funding to pay for the costly, but often ineffective, training programs.
 Refund checks totaling more than $2 million were mailed to people who paid for these ineffective training programs.
+Because there was still money in the fund, the FTC sent a second round of payments totaling more than $147,000 to 8,099 people who accepted their first payment.
+All checks have been distributed and are now void.

 SDC